 Price: VPNs tend to be expensive than Smart DNS.
 Moreover, some VPNs bundle a Smart DNS service on their subscription.
 Hence, you might get a free Smart DNS if you purchase a VPN.

 You should use a Smart DNS in the following cases:

 A VPN is great for the following use-cases:

 Disadvantages of using a VPN

-Smart DNS and VPN offer the best ways you can overcome geo-restrictions and access online content.
+Smart DNS and VPN offer the best ways to overcome geo-restrictions and access online content.
 Smart DNS offers fast speeds, while a VPN provides online protection.
-A VPN also bypasses censorships and offers security and privacy-oriented features.
+A VPN also bypasses censorship and offers security and privacy-oriented features.

 Is Smart DNS better than VPN?

 In the long run, a VPN is better.
 Smart DNS only outperforms a VPN in terms of speed.
 VPNs keep your online connection and traffic secure, offer other value-added features, and can bypass censorships.
 You can also torrent.